 With many UO braids there will be a noticeable to extreme difference in the resulting braid depending on which direction you turn the transferred loop—from above or from below (number 2 above especially).
 So far I have only taught the “from above” turn—it is somewhat easier with V-fell braiding, but “from below” works fine, too.
 It turns the loop in the opposite rotational direction.
 Either turn produces the same braid shape with square braids.
 With Unorthodox braids, turning loops from above will result in a slightly-to-very different braid than turning from below.

-Using thumbs to braid 9-loop V-fell fingerloop braids has been documented in Finland –see L-MBRIC news, issue 11.
-So far the Finnish paper mentioned there is the only published reference that I know of.
-But it may easily have been done elsewhere as well.
-Loop braiding has died out as a living tradition over much of the world, and has only been revived in the west recently.
-So it’s hard to know the full extent of the earlier history of loop braiding.
+Using thumbs to braid 9-loop V-fell fingerloop braids has been documented in Finland—see L-MBRIC news, issue 11.
+But it may well have been done elsewhere.
+Loop braiding has died out as a living tradition over much of the world, so it’s hard to know the full extent of the earlier history of loop braiding.

-So far, this revival has been based on only two of the three fingerloop methods for making simple, 2-pass braiding moves: the A-fell method (method 1) and Slentre (method 3).
-Thumbs cannot be used to hold loops in either of these methods, as they are on the wrong side of the active finger.
+The recent revival of interest in loop braiding has been based on only two of the three fingerloop methods for making simple, 2-pass braiding moves: the A-fell method (method 1) and Slentre (method 3).
+Thumbs cannot be used to hold loops in either of these methods.

 Only the V-fell method (method 2) allows using all 10 fingers to hold loops.
 The method (though not necessarily the use of 10 fingers) has been documented in Asia, the Pacific, India, S. America, and one location each in Russia and Finland.
 The V-fell method is currently found as an unbroken tradition more frequently than the A-fell method (see Masako Kinoshita’s online journal L-MBRIC).
 But as of the time I started this blog, I couldn’t find it taught in any published or on-line sources.
 It is sparingly described in Noémi Speiser’s books, as well as in L-MBRIC (where it is called “Method 2″) For more info on these three methods see my “A-fell, V-fell, and Slentre” page.